 - First, audit your brand profiles, links, images, and account/about information across platforms.
 First impressions are everything, especially on social media.
 If I landed on your LinkedIn page, for example, is your information up to date?
 Are all addresses, emails, and “about” sections current and reflective of you and your brand?

 - Second, change passwords.
 This is a key element of a social media audit.

 - Third, determine your brand’s consistency and variations.
 Our Director of Community Education, Aimee Beltran, writes about how to create a branding strategy for your blog.
 The same holds true for social media: What works on Pinterest would be different on Twitter.
 How you “talk” on Facebook varies from personal page to business page.

 - Fourth, list all the platforms you are on.
-This can be as simple as a piece of paper, or for the more e-planner types, you can use Trello or Google Drive with a spreadsheet.
+This can be as simple as a piece of paper, or for the more e-planner types, you can use organizational tools like Trello or Google Drive with a spreadsheet.
 In Trello, you can set up a column for each platform you are on at present.

-- Fifth, get to analyzing.
+- Finally, get to analyzing.
 This is one of the first things I do when assessing social media platforms with which I engage.
 The social media audience you have on Facebook is likely to be a bit different on Instagram, so keep that in mind.
-Factors like interests and demographics of each platform come into play with the analysis process.
+Factors like the interests and demographics of each platform come into play with the analysis process.
 If you want to reach more women, for example, between the ages of 25 and 45 on your Facebook page, but you are not capturing that demographic at present, determine why.